 Actions Measurement of outcomes Human rights Elevating human rights Our gender equity and disability inclusion strategic focus is at the centre of all that we do.
-Labour rights Campaigning on fair We work with the H&M Foundation to labour laws strengthen anti-child labour laws and improve policies for supply chain workers.
-Environment Increasing our climate On World Water Day 2017, WaterAid released resilience work the Wild Water report which warns about the implications of extreme weather events and climate change for the world's poorest.
-On World Water Day 2018, WaterAid release the Water Gap Report that shows that 60% of the world are already living in water stress and this is expected to increase due to the extreme weather brought by climate change.
+Labour rights Campaigning on fair labour laws We work with the H&M Foundation to strengthen anti-child labour laws and improve policies for supply chain workers in Cambodia.
+Environment Increasing our climate resilience work On World Water Day 2019, WaterAid released the Beneath the Surface: State of the World Water report which shows that the production of goods for export is depleting the water supplies of some of the world's poorest countries.
+Collaboration between the public and private sectors is crucial to ensuring that economic growth does not threaten equitable access to drinking water.
 Campaign work We have campaigned for responsible environmental management, including regulating the use of water in agriculture and industry, to protect and preserve enough clean and safe water for communities' basic needs.
-Anti-corruption Strengthening our anti- Strengthened our internal policies that include corruption policy and an anonymous fraud portal to report suspected payments procedures cases of internal or partner fraud in order to show best-practice in-house
+Anti-corruption Strengthening our anti- corruption policy and payments procedures We have strengthened our internal policies that include an anonymous fraud portal to report suspected cases of internal or partner fraud in order to show best-practice in-house.